solliancenet/microsoft-postgresql-developer-guide/11_01_Infrastructure/11_01_Infrastructure.md

 #### Stress testing

 Stress testing determines the maximum load a system can handle before failure.
 A proper stress testing approach would be to perform stress testing at different Azure service tiers and determine appropriate thresholds when scaling within those tiers.
 This will give administrators an idea of how to build alerts for monitoring if the application starts to approach these known limits.
-Knowing your acceptable low and high stress range levels is necessary to minimize costs (by selecting the appropriate tier and scaling) and thereby provide a positive user experience.
+Knowing the acceptable low and high stress range levels is necessary to minimize costs (by selecting the appropriate tier and scaling) and thereby provide a positive user experience.

 #### Performance testing tools